 Imagine trying to deliver 100 units of furniture.
 The decision maker needs to consider — the cost contract for different vehicle types, types of furniture that can or cannot be delivered together, which service associate should be assigned for assembling these units of furniture, addresses and timings of the loading hub along with real-life constraints of traffic conditions and fuzzy delivery addresses.

 With the region expecting a huge surge in the economy, and companies anticipating a spike in the orders, it becomes virtually impossible for the human mind to consider all the above-mentioned factors.
 Automation and use of AI have thus become imperative for businesses.
 Companies can no longer afford to simply invest more in the human capital, the need of the hour is to automate and remove human dependencies.

 3. What are the potential impacts of automation on the supply chain?

 Automation can help supply chains in every leg of the process.
 From optimized route planning to efficient last-mile delivery, automation has the potential to revolutionize the entire supply chain operation.
-Efficient warehouse management, 3D Packing, sales beat optimization, and real-time tracking are just a few of the ways in which automation is changing the game.
+Efficient warehouse management, 3D Packing, sales beat optimization, and real-time fleet tracking are just a few of the ways in which automation is changing the game.

 Approximately 24% of Indonesia’s GDP is spent on logistics.
 Automating the supply chain can help businesses in cutting costs and increasing efficiencies.
 Automation also promises to minimize human dependency which can be a boon for the Southeast Asia region which is struggling with its shrinking labour force.
 The real benefit of automation, however, is none of these tangible aids that it provides to businesses.
 AI-based decision-making engines can actually help the top management in making better logistics choices.
 Using historical data for future projection, AI can unlock many secrets when it comes to optimizing resources or understanding the customers.